Most Popilar Things to Do in Kauai, Hawaii

 Tunnels Beach

-One of the best places to go in Kauai for snorkeling is Tunnels Beach.
+One of the best places to go snorkeling in Kauai is Tunnels Beach.
 With limited parking, be sure to arrive early at this popular North Shore beach.
 After diving into the crystal clear water, you’ll explore the reef that spreads out in each direction.
-Among them are intricate tunnels and caves, where vibrant sea life roams.
+Among them are intricate tunnels and caves where vibrant sea life roams.

 Tunnels Beach